bleronmorina/PVDH-Projekti/README.md

 3. **Focus on Reliable Trends**: Many of the missing values occurred in indicators that were not consistently tracked or recorded across countries or years, particularly in older records.
 Ignoring these missing values allows us to focus on trends that have reliable historical continuity without adding potentially misleading estimates.

 4. **Impact on Temporal Analysis**: Temporal trends are a core part of our analysis, and many methods of imputing missing values, such as forward filling or averaging, would not preserve the accuracy of year-on-year changes.
 To retain the integrity of these trends, we chose to ignore missing values rather than apply potentially inappropriate imputation techniques.

+### Data Column Subsets

+The dataset contains a variety of indicators related to economic, demographic, health, and educational metrics.
+For clarity, the columns are organized into the following subsets:

+---

+#### 1. Identification and Basic Information
+   - `Country Code`: ISO3 country code.
+   - `Country`: Full country name.
+   - `Region`: Geographical region of the country.
+   - `hdicode`: HDI classification code.
+   - `Year`: The year of the data record.
+   - `IncomeGroup`: Income classification (e.g., Low, Middle, High).

+---

+#### 2. Economic Indicators
+   - `co2_prod`: CO2 production.
+   - `gnipc`: Gross National Income per capita.
+   - `gni_pc_f`: GNI per capita for females.
+   - `gni_pc_m`: GNI per capita for males.
+   - `GDP (USD)`: Gross Domestic Product in USD.
+   - `GDP per capita (USD)`: GDP per capita in USD.
+   - `Electric power consumption (kWh per capita)`: Per capita electricity consumption.
+   - `Unemployment (% of total labor force) (modeled ILO estimate)`: Unemployment rate based on ILO model.

+---

+#### 3. Health Indicators
+   - `abr`: Adolescent birth rate.
+   - `mmr`: Maternal mortality ratio.
+   - `Infant mortality rate (per 1,000 live births)`: Infant mortality rate.
+   - `Life expectancy at birth (years)`: Life expectancy.
+   - `le`: General life expectancy.
+   - `le_f`: Life expectancy for females.
+   - `le_m`: Life expectancy for males.
+   - `ihdi`: Inequality-adjusted HDI.
+   - `coef_ineq`: Coefficient of inequality.
+   - `ineq_edu`: Inequality in education.
+   - `ineq_inc`: Inequality in income.
+   - `ineq_le`: Inequality in life expectancy.
+   - `Individuals using the Internet (% of population)`: Internet usage percentage.

+---

+#### 4. Education Indicators
+   - `eys`: Expected years of schooling.
+   - `eys_f`: Expected years of schooling for females.
+   - `eys_m`: Expected years of schooling for males.
+   - `mys`: Mean years of schooling.
+   - `mys_f`: Mean years of schooling for females.
+   - `mys_m`: Mean years of schooling for males.
+   - `se_f`: School enrollment rate for females.
+   - `se_m`: School enrollment rate for males.
+   - `pr_f`: Primary school completion rate for females.
+   - `pr_m`: Primary school completion rate for males.
+   - `gii`: Gender Inequality Index.
+   - `mf`: Male-to-female ratio.

+---

+#### 5. Demographic Indicators
+   - `Population density (people per sq. km of land area)`: Population density.
+   - `Birth rate, crude (per 1,000 people)`: Crude birth rate.
+   - `Death rate, crude (per 1,000 people)`: Crude death rate.
+   - `lfpr_f`: Labor force participation rate for females.
+   - `lfpr_m`: Labor force participation rate for males.

+---

+#### 6. Human Development Index (HDI) and Related Metrics
+   - `hdi`: Human Development Index.
+   - `hdi_f`: HDI for females.
+   - `hdi_m`: HDI for males.
+   - `diff_hdi_phdi`: Difference between HDI and pHDI.
+   - `phdi`: Poverty-adjusted HDI.

+---

+Each subset is organized to provide a clear view of indicators in categories such as economic, health, education, demographic, and human development.
+This structure supports targeted analyses in each domain.

+### Discretization, Binarization, and Feature Creation

+In this project, there was no need to apply discretization or binarization techniques, nor was there a need to create or calculate new columns.
+Here’s why:

+- **Discretization and Binarization**:
+  Discretization (converting continuous variables into discrete categories) and binarization (transforming data into binary form) are often useful for categorical or classification-based analyses.
+However, in this dataset, most variables were already well-suited for analysis in their continuous form.
+Discretizing or binarizing these continuous indicators would result in a significant loss of information, reducing the granularity needed for effective analysis of trends over time.

+- **Feature Creation**:
+  New feature creation, or generating additional columns, was unnecessary because the dataset already contained a comprehensive set of indicators that adequately represent the data's underlying dimensions.
+The dataset includes variables that cover economic, educational, health, and environmental aspects, providing a well-rounded basis for analysis without needing additional derived features.

+Thus, by keeping the data in its original form, we preserve its detail and ensure the dataset remains interpretable and aligned with the project’s goals.

+---

+### Explanation for Not Performing Aggregation

+In this project, certain aggregation methods were not applied due to the following reasons:

+1. **Temporal Aggregation**:
+   - We chose not to average data over time periods (e.g., decades) or use snapshots from specific years.
+Instead, the dataset maintains yearly data to preserve the granularity of changes over time.
+This allows for detailed analysis of year-over-year trends, which would be lost with temporal aggregation.
+   - By keeping yearly records intact, we retain the ability to observe shorter-term fluctuations and trends, which can be valuable for identifying patterns that might be obscured in broader averages.

+2. **Geographic Aggregation**:
+   - Data was not aggregated by region or income group in order to preserve individual country-level data.
+Aggregating by region could obscure country-specific trends and disparities, especially since countries within the same region may have significant differences in economic, social, and health indicators.
+   - This approach ensures that we can conduct detailed analyses at the country level, providing a clearer picture of each country’s unique trajectory rather than generalizing across regions.

+3. **Indicator-Specific Aggregation**:
+   - Weighted averages or medians were not calculated for specific indicators, as our focus was on maintaining raw data values for each indicator.
+This decision was made to avoid assumptions about the relative importance of indicators across different countries.
+   - Retaining individual values without weighting allows for more flexibility in analysis, as we can apply various techniques as needed without having pre-aggregated values that might influence results.

+By not performing these aggregation methods, we preserved the full detail of the dataset, enabling a more granular analysis of trends and patterns on a year-by-year and country-by-country basis.

+---